A Town Called Malice (TV series): Production

 In February 2021, it was announced Nick Love was developing A Town Called Malice with Vertigo Films for Sky.
 Sky had officially ordered the eight-part series as of the Edinburgh Television Festival in August 2021, with Rogue State having boarded the project.

 The cast was announced in January 2022, including Jason Flemyng, Jack Rowan, Tahirah Sharif, Martha Plimpton, Dougray Scott, Lex Shrapnel, Daniel Sharman, George Jaques, and Eliza Butterworth.

 Principal photography began in London in November 2021 before moving to Tenerife at the end of January 2022.
 Production on the first season wrapped in June 2022 in Tenerife.

 Release

-NBCUniversal Global Distribution will handle international distribution.
+NBCUniversal Global Distribution handled international distribution.

 Reception

-Nick Hilton from The Independent gave the first episode three out of five stars, remarking, 'It is admirably unrestrained in a genre where restraint has been all the rage.
-It’s just a shame, then, that its vivacious styling couldn’t be matched by a smarter script.'
-Lucy Mangan of The Guardian awarded the first episode three stars out of five, declaring, 'In short, for those who like this sort of thing, this is the sort of thing they like.
-The rest of us may just need to keep taking the Sanatogen and wait for someone to wheel us into the shade for a nap.'
+Nick Hilton from The Independent gave the first episode three out of five stars, remarking, "It is admirably unrestrained in a genre where restraint has been all the rage.
+It's just a shame, then, that its vivacious styling couldn't be matched by a smarter script".
+Lucy Mangan of The Guardian awarded the first episode three stars out of five, declaring, "In short, for those who like this sort of thing, this is the sort of thing they like.
+The rest of us may just need to keep taking the Sanatogen and wait for someone to wheel us into the shade for a nap".